MrJoeKr/MrJoeKr/README.md

 - 👀 I’m interested in coding, reading books, learning new things
 - 🌱 I’m currently learning various programming languages (C#, C++), problem solving, data structures
 - 💞️ I’m looking to collaborate on a more complex project in C# / C++ / Python
-- 📫 How to reach me : my GitHub
+- 📫 Reach me through my GitHub: @MrJoeKr

 <!---
 MrJoeKr/MrJoeKr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.